RebootGames/ZSL-Eco-Warriors/Game text.md

 Any time fact: Melted water and rainfall to soak right through the soil so there is less water sources for the animals

-Any time fact: Some scientists believe that at this rate the Arctic could be ice-free by 2030 or even earlier
+Any time fact: Some scientists believe that at this rate the Arctic could be ice-free by 2030 or even earlier!

 Ocean